 DSS does not provide personal assistance to students with temporary disabilities, such as carrying books or lending personal mobility aids.

 Students with limited mobility should research the most accessible routes to get to and from classes.
 The university provides paratransit service that will make scheduled pickups for students with mobility needs who are registered with DSS.
 Paratransit vans are equipped with a wheelchair lift and will make pickups at campus locations that are safely accessible by vehicle.

-For further information about disabled parking and getting around campus please see the Parking & Transportation Services Accessibility Page.
+For further information about disabled parking and getting around campus please see Parking & Transportation Services Accessibility.